Company Name – Sobha Limited (Sobha)

 So, what is it that sets Sobha apart from the rest of the pack and has so many big brand names trust this developer with the monumental project of making their headquarters?

 The X Factor for Sobha lies in their backward integration model.
-This was also the subject of a famous Harvard Business School case study which was dedicated to its success with this business model.
+This was also the subject of a famous Harvard Business School case study which was dedicated to its success.

 This business model not only helps the company save on costs and procurement but also helps ensure the quality of all the products that it uses in its projects.
 Starting from design, architecture, concrete blocks, woodwork, or metal works, all elements are done using products made by Sobha itself.

-Real Estate: Including sales of housing and leasing of commercial property (64% of FY21 revenues)
+Real Estate: Including sales of housing and leasing of commercial property (81% of 9MFY23 revenues)

-Contract manufacturing and project execution: Development of external projects and the making of products for interiors, glazing and metal works, and concrete products (36% of FY21 revenues)
+Contract manufacturing and project execution: Development of external projects and the making of products for interiors, glazing and metal works, and concrete products (19% of 9MFY23 revenues)

-The real estate sector in India is expected to grow 5 times in the coming decade from a market size of US$200 billion in 2021 to US$1 trillion by 2030 according to IBEF.
-The sector is expected to contribute to 13% of the total GDP of India by 2025.
+The real estate sector in India is expected to grow 5 times in the coming decade from a market size of USD 200 billion in 2021 to USD 1 trillion by 2030 according to IBEF.
+The sector is expected to contribute 13% of the total GDP of India by 2025.

-There are several factors that are expected to facilitate the rise of the industry including:
+Several factors are expected to facilitate the rise of the industry including:

 Rising income and favorable demographics